Climate of Hyderabad, Sindh

-The climate of Hyderabad is arid.
+The climate of Hyderabad is semi-arid, featuring too little rain to feature the tropical savanna climate.
 The days are hot and dry, usually going up to extreme highs of 40 C, while the nights are cool and breezy.
 Winds usually bring along clouds of dust, and people prefer staying indoors in the daytime, while the breezes at night are pleasant and clean.

 In recent years Hyderabad has seen heavy downpours.
 In February 2003, Hyderabad received 105 mm of rain in 12 hours, due to a sudden climate change.
 The years 2006, 2007 and 2009 saw close competition to this record rainfall.

 Weather

 Factors

 The monsoon and the Western Disturbance are the two main factors that change the weather over Hyderabad; otherwise, Continental air prevails for rest of the seasons.
 Following are the main factors that influence the weather over Hyderabad city.